☰ Menu

 The Kranzberg Fellowship

-It is not possible yet to submit proposals for the 2025 Kranzberg Fellowship.
+It is now possible to submit proposals for the 2025 Kranzberg Fellowship.
+The deadline for applications is 15 May 2025.

 Melvin Kranzberg Dissertation Fellowship